-In their native China, it is said that lycoris blooms in Paradise, sometimes referred to as the "other shore".
-Legend has it that these blooms appear along the shores of The Forgotten River in remembrance of love that has passed.
-In mythology, it is said that two elves were tasked to over see and protect the lycoris plant.
+As natives to China, Lycoris are drenched in rich history, and it's been said that they bloom in Paradise or the "other shore."
+According to legend, these blooms appear along the shores of The Forgotten River in remembrance of love that has passed.
+Bear with me here, but it's also been told that two separated elves were once tasked to oversee and protect the Lycoris plant.
 One, named Mañju, watched over the flower, while the other, named Saka, protected the leaves.
-Over time, the elves grew curious about the other who shared their guard, but whom they had never met.
-Defying their fated solitary vigils, they contrived to meet - and they fell in love.
-Tragedy ensued when the gods were angered, and condemned Mañju and Saka never to meet again.
-To this day, the lycoris is known as manjusaka in Japan in honor of the cursed lovers.
+Eventually, the elves grew curious about each other, and after defying their fated solitary vigils, they contrived to meet, and guess what - they fell in love!
+Now, don't get too mushy yet because tragedy ensued when the gods found out about their rebellion.
+The outraged gods condemned Mañju and Saka never to meet again, and to this day, the Lycoris is known as "Manjusaka" in Japan to honor the cursed lovers.

 - Amend soil with peat moss, compost, ground bark, or decomposed manure to raise the level 2-3" to improve the drainage.

 - Feel free to cut flowers when in bloom for dramatic bouquet additions, as doing so will not hurt your plants.

 - Ensure that your Lycoris plant never sits for long periods in waterlogged soil.